 We’ve used our 3D Computer Imaging system to place the two different implants in our virtual patient.
 Using the same size implants (210 cc.), the center simulation shows the gradual slope of the breast with the anatomic implant whereas the simulation on the far right is a much more rounded profile.

-Ready to schedule a breast augmentation consult with 3D Imaging?
+Ready to schedule a breast augmentation to consult with 3D Imaging?
 Contact us below.

 Copyright 2015 Jill Darrah for Changes Plastic Surgery & Spa